cyprus327/Fraglib/Tutorial.md

 }
 ```

 A part of PerPixel mode I haven't mentioned yet is the PerFrame function.
-PerFrame is an Action, and functions exactly as you'd think it would, it's called once every frame.
+PerFrame is an Action and functions exactly as you'd think it would, it's called once per frame.

 Here's an example of using PerFrame with a Mandelbrot renderer.